rishisareen/rishisareen-old.github.io/_posts/2020-05-25-indoortraining-gettingstarted.markdown

 categories: triathlon
 ---

+## What is Indoor Cycling

+Indoor cycling is basically cycling on a stationary cycle at your home or at an indoor cycling gym .
+This allows you to do your cardio that you would normally do on a cycle but without having to cover actual distance.

+Indoor cycling is a good substitute to outdoor cycling; and still offers many of the same (and more) benefits.
+There is more to biking than covering the distance.
+Performance is greatly affected by training variables like slope, cadence, blah blah which can only be worked on in a controlled environment: like the one offered by indoor cycling.

 ## Why Indoor Cycling

 Indoor Cycling is a very efficient way to get cycling workouts done consistently.
 Few main benefits of Indoor Cycling: